KirbyH/PadeOpsIO/README.md

 The module can be imported into a Python script with:
 ```
-import padeopsIO as pio
+import padeopsio as pio
 ```

 ## Usage

 PadeOpsIO is used for visualization of and analysis for output data from PadeOps.
-For more, see the [quick start](https://github.com/kirbyh/PadeOpsIO/blob/main/padeopsIO/padeopsIO_quickstart.ipynb).
+For more, see the [quick start](https://github.com/kirbyh/PadeOpsIO/blob/main/padeopsio/padeopsio_quickstart.ipynb).

 Data can be instanteous data: